 5. Day trip to Caña Negro

 Taking a trip to Caña Negro is definitely one of the most overlooked activities near La Fortuna.
 Although it requires a day trip, I saw more wildlife in its natural habitat during my this guided boat trip that I did during the rest of my time in Costa Rica.
 Probably because it seemed there were fewer tourists here.
 My favourite was watching the monkeys fooling around, completely naturally (not something you see so much in places like Manuel Antonio where they’re largely hanging around hoping the tourists will feed them).
 Also spotted: kingfisher, Jesus Christ lizards, caiman and turtles.
 You can easily book a Caño Negro tour in the town.
+Another great option for seeing ‘wild’ wildlife is in Bocas del Toro on Isla Bastimentos in Panama if you’re travelling south.

 6. Go whitewater rafting at Rio Balsa